-(1) a. ez-ek a könyv-ek b. az-t a könyv-et c. az-ok-at a könyv-ek-et this-PL the e book-pl that-ACC the book-ACC that-PL-ACC the book-PL-ACC 'these b ook αs' 'that bool k' 'those books'
+- (1) a. ez-ek a könyv-ek this-PL the book-PL 'these books' - b. az-t a könyv-et that-ACC the book-ACC 'that book' - c. az-ok-at a könyv-ek-et that-PL-ACC the book-PL-ACC 'those books'

 According to the above-mentioned generative analyses there are good reasons to assume that the demonstratives (ez/az 'this/that') are located in the specifier position of the DP projection (2), rather than being adjoined constituents, even though the definite article is also spelled out in the head of the same phrase.
-This goes against the well-known economy principle established for functional projections, and still there are good arguments for a doubly filled DP analysis: nothing can intervene between the demonstrative and the article, the construction is not grammatical without spelling-out the article, and the two determiners also form a prosodic unit (cf. Bartos 2000, 2001; as far as I know this placement of the demonstrative modifier was first pointed out by Kenesei (1999: 295)):
+This goes against the well-known economy principle established for functional projections, and still there are good arguments for a doubly filled DP analysis: nothing can intervene between the demonstrative and the article, the construction is not grammatical without spelling-out the article, and the two determiners also form a prosodic unit (cf. Bartos 2000, 2001; as far as I know this placement of the demonstrative modifier was first pointed out by Kenesei 1999: 295):

-(2) a. $\left[{DP} ez/az \left[{D'} a \left[{NumP} három \left[{NP} könyv \right] \right] \right] \right]$
+(2) a. $[{DP} ez/az [{D'} a [{NumP} három [{NP} könyv]]]]$